This is a sponsored post written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own.

-- To make the zucchini butter, melt the butter over medium heat in a large skillet.
+- To make the zucchini butter, melt the butter (4 tablespoons) over medium heat in a large skillet.
 Add the shallot and stir, cooking for about 30 seconds to one minute, until it begins to soften.
-Add the zucchini, salt, and pepper, and cook, stirring occasionally, for about 30 minutes, until almost all of the liquid has evaporated and the zucchini is cooked well, with a silky-smooth texture.
+Add the zucchini, kosher salt (1 teaspoon), and pepper (1/2 teaspoon), and cook, stirring occasionally, for about 30 minutes, until almost all of the liquid has evaporated and the zucchini is cooked well, with a silky-smooth texture.
 Taste it- it should melt in your mouth and you should barely need to chew.
 Remove from heat and allow to cool.

 - To make each roll-up, spread 1/4 cup of the zucchini butter on the multigrain tortilla.
 Add 2 slices Hillshire Farm Naturals Slow Roasted Turkey Breast and 1 slice of mozzarella cheese.
 Roll the tortilla up tightly and cut into slices.

 - To make the tortillas more pliable and less likely to break, I recommend wrapping them in a damp paper towel and microwaving for a few seconds to warm them up a bit.

 - I recommend making the zucchini butter ahead of time on the weekend, to make weekday lunch-packing in the morning a breeze!

 - The zucchini butter can be stored in an airtight container for about one week in the fridge.